Region Shield Rules and Regulations

 appointed assistant referees will be used for all ER Shield games.

-will be awarded to the champions of each Shield Division.
-The trophies
+- Plaques will be awarded to the champions of each Shield Division.
+The plaques

 remain the property of the ERSL, and shall be returned to the ERSL no